 On mobile devices, when you copy a link and open Pocket, it automatically asks if you’d like to save the link for later.
 Handy, right?
 This feature is especially useful if you want to save content from an app that doesn’t integrate with Pocket.
 (Many apps do integrate though, including Feedly and Zapier.)

 On the desktop version, you can add URLs manually with the little + icon in the top right.
-This feature is extremely helpful if you’re using a browser that doesn’t support extensions or bookmarklets.
+This feature is convenient if you’re using a browser that doesn’t support extensions or bookmarklets.

 For Mac users, all you have to do is copy the link, open Pocket, and press Command + S. This automatically adds the item to your list.
 You can add tags from there.
 Alternatively, you can drag and drop the page’s icon (or favicon) into the Pocket app.

-These options are the best ways to bookmark items.
+These options are the best ways to save items.
 You can learn more about these saving methods in Pocket’s guide on how to save pages.

 How much time do you spend driving, exercising, cleaning, or cooking?
 Probably a lot.
 Thanks to the innovation of audio tools, you can now use that time to learn and be entertained too!